 You can also use the sun to heat up your MREs.
 Whether it be with a sun oven or placing it on a rock in the desert sun, they’ll heat up pretty quickly.
 We’ve also heard of people fashioning tin foil to reflect into a single area that would transfer the sun’s heat to the MRE’s metalized bag - thus heating up the MRE.

-We’ve listed a few ideas that we’ve heard of, but what do you know?
+We’ve listed a few ideas that we’ve heard of, but we’d love to hear ways you’ve gotten creative with heating your MRE meals!
 Comment below to tell us how you have, or plan to heat up an MRE.

 Update: The Ready Store still has ample stock of MREs, with 1-12 month supplies available.
 Order your full meal MREs today.